 My childhood was fulfilled with dishes like this one and both my grandmother and my mum were making this salad and similar dishes very often during summer.

 I loved it then and I still do, well, now I love it twofold: firstly because of its deliciousness and secondly, for all the lovely childhood memories this brings back!
 I do miss my childhood but I am certain that we all do from time to time.

-Since courgettes are in full season and full glory during summer, I strongly believe we should enjoy their full flavors when they are in season.
-No one can argue that any produce has the best nutritional benefits during peak season.
-Yumm!
+Since courgettes are in full season and full glory during summer, I strongly believe we should enjoy their full flavours when they are in season.
+No one can argue that any fruit or veg has the best nutritional benefits during peak season.
+Yummy!

 Please try this courgette salad!

 It’s absolutely amazing as a side dish to a beautiful BBQ or to any fried meat or fish.
 If you want to keep it vegan just enjoy it on a toasted slice of sourdough or any homemade toasted (for a nice crisp) bread.

 If you followed some of my recipes you would have probably noticed that I do love my garlic and quite a bit of it ;-).
 In this salad, the garlic isn’t even cooked.
 It’s raw, pure raw delicious garlic which makes this salad so awesome.

 Take it from me as a promise that there will be no vampires coming anywhere near you after eating this salad and, please don’t wait till October to have some, have it right away!

 But, without any further ado, here’s the recipe.